Transparency in Sleep Staging: Deep Learning Method for EEG Sleep Stage Classification with Model Interpretability: Discussion

-The 1D GradCAM visualization of the classification decisions made by our model in regard to various sleep stages are presented in Figure \ref{FIG:10}.
-The visualization technique utilizes darker shades of red to emphasize the particular sections of the input signal that have a major influence on the model's final classification decision.
-In actual settings during the manual scoring procedure performed by experts in sleep labs, a thorough examination is conducted on other channels of PSG, with particular emphasis on the EEG channel.
-The scoring conducted by professionals is based on the identification of multiple different artifacts that are observable within the raw data.
+To enhance the interpretability of our model, especially for sleep specialists, we employed 1D GradCAM visualizations to elucidate the classification decisions across various sleep stages, as depicted in Figure \ref{FIG:10}.
+This technique employs progressively darker red hues to highlight specific segments of the input signal that significantly impact the model's final classification decision.
+In the actual clinical setting, during the manual scoring procedure performed by experts in sleep laboratories, a thorough examination is conducted on other channels of PSG, with particular emphasis on the EEG channel.
+The scoring conducted by professionals is based on the identification of multiple different artifacts (Table~\ref{tab:EEGactivity}) that are observable within the raw data.

-A cross-verification was performed to assess the classification performance of our model in distinguishing raw EEG data, with the evaluation of sleep specialists.
+A cross-verification was performed to assess the classification performance of our model in distinguishing raw EEG data, with a single-blind evaluation of sleep specialists (co-authors SM and PRS from the Neurology Department, National Institute of Mental Health and Neurosciences (NIMHANS), a tertiary hospital in India).
 The experts were presented with identical EEG data windows as our model, without any supplementary PSG modalities such as EOG or EMG.
 In order to come up with their predictions, the experts conducted an analysis of the specific regions demarcated by green boxes as depicted in Figure \ref{FIG:10}.

 The experts carefully sought out distinctive micro-structures (in Table~\ref{tab:EEGactivity}) that are commonly associated with various sleep stages.
 Figure~\ref{FIG:10} shows the ability of our model to precisely detect different patterns seen in different sleep stages.
-Figure~\ref{FIG:10}(a) effectively recognizes alpha waves during the W stage.
-In Figure~\ref{FIG:10}(b) the model partially identifies the occurrences of sleep vertex and delta waves in sleep stage N1.
-Moreover, Figure~\ref{FIG:10}(c) demonstrates that the model prioritizes the identification of K-complex patterns, which serve as reliable markers for sleep stage N2.
-It effectively detects instances of delta waves during sleep stage N3, as seen in Figure~\ref{FIG:10}(d).
-Finally, Figure~\ref{FIG:10}(e) illustrates a robust performance in the classification of Rapid Eye Movement (REM) sleep phases.
+Figure~\ref{FIG:10} (a) effectively recognizes alpha waves during the W stage.
+In Figure~\ref{FIG:10} (b) the model partially identifies the occurrences of sleep vertex and delta waves in sleep stage N1.
+Moreover, Figure~\ref{FIG:10} (c) demonstrates that the model prioritizes the identification of K-complex patterns, which serve as reliable markers for sleep stage N2.
+It effectively detects instances of delta waves during sleep stage N3, as seen in Figure~\ref{FIG:10} (d).
+Finally, Figure~\ref{FIG:10} (e) illustrates a robust performance in the classification of Rapid Eye Movement (REM) sleep phases.